For January 2014

-All new students must check into the College before they can attend orientation or begin classes.
-At check-in, you will get your student ID, parking pass, and take care of all other campus business.
-(If you need a parking pass, please bring your driver's license, proof of insurance, and car registration with you when you come to check-in.)
-If you are living on campus, this is also where you will pick up your room keys!
+All new students must check in to the College before they can attend orientation or begin classes.
+This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
+(If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in!)

-You may check in from 9 a.m.-4 p.m. on Monday, August 19 in Schewel Hall or before orientation on August 20 beginning at 9 a.m.
-The process usually takes about 30 minutes to complete.
+You may check into the College in Schewel Hall from 11:00 a.m. - 3 p.m. on Thursday, January 16 or before orientation on January 17 from 8:30 - 9:30 a.m.
+This process usually takes about 30 minutes to complete.

 Questions?
 Please contact us at email@example.com or call Academic and Career Services at 434.544.8419.